MSD Animal Health Modern Slavery Statement 2025

 Oversight & Monitoring: Assigning relationship managers from within our Global Supplier Management Group function to oversee, manage and monitor the performance of key suppliers.
 We continue to hold suppliers accountable for meeting their contractual obligations.

-Governance: Using our Third-Party Risk Committee to help govern and oversee the management of modern slavery, as well as other human rights related risks associated with our supply chain.
+Governance: Using our Third-Party Risk Committee to help govern and oversee the management of modern slavery, as well as other human rights-related risks associated with our supply chain.
 This committee is chaired by our company’s Senior Vice President for Global Supplier Management.

 Training: Providing training to procurement staff that have responsibility for supplier management to help raise awareness of modern slavery.
 Online training is provided on 1) Business Partner Code of Conduct; 2) Mitigating Modern Slavery Risks in Supply Chains; and 3) Third Party Risk Management.